h3xp/RickDangerousUpdate/README.md

 ![Nice banner saying Insanium Edition Update Tool](banner.png)

 **Disclaimer:** This repository is only for educational purpose.
-Only use this with your own files.
+Only use this with your own files/backups.

 This script aims to help people adding improvements, fixing known bugs or resetting certain configurations.
 It can be run directly from the retropie and apply updates locally, or you can run it on a device in the same local network by providing ssh credentials.